quentin-maire/quentin-maire.github.io/README.md

 ## 1. Adding files to folder

-Include CV as `CV.pdf` in this same top-level folder (where this file is).
+CV to be included as `CV.pdf` in this same top-level folder (where this file is).

 ## 2. Preview locally (optional)

-Install Quarto from <https://quarto.org/docs/get-started/> (a one-time installer, similar to installing Git), then from this folder run:
+Quarto to be installed from <https://quarto.org/docs/get-started/>, then from this folder run:

 ```
 quarto preview
 ```

-This opens a live preview in your browser that updates as edits are made.
+This will opens a live preview in the browser that updates as edits are made.
 This step saves a round-trip through GitHub Actions for every small tweak.

 ## 3. Deploy

-1. Create/rename a GitHub repo to `quentin-maire.github.io`.
+1. Create/rename a GitHub repo to `user-name.github.io`.
 2. Push this folder's contents via GitHub Desktop (Add local repository → Publish/Push).
 3. The included workflow (`.github/workflows/publish.yml`) builds the site and pushes it to a `gh-pages` branch itself.
 So in **Settings → Pages →